noraliu1212/INCS741/README.md

 <img width="161" alt="Screenshot 2023-10-09 172212" src="https://github.com/Parkerpupppp/741-readme/assets/123425669/ec269c4c-749a-4f0e-9a11-ce1ac53071a7">

-Use the next command to build the docker image
+Use the next command to build the Docker image
 ```
 sudo docker build --tag rf-docker
 ```
-You could use command to check if you have the docker image ready
+You could use command to check if you have the Docker image ready
 ```
 sudo docker images
 ```